-There are many companies, both for profit and not for profit that train diabetes alert dogs.
-Most offer high quality service dogs with proven abilities to alert to changes in blood glucose levels.
+There are many companies, both for-profit and not-for-profit that train diabetes alert dogs.
+Most offer high-quality service dogs with proven abilities to alert to changes in blood glucose levels.
 These dogs go through hours of socialization and training to learn how to behave in public settings and handle most situations appropriately.
 If all goes well, you should have that dog for over 10-12 years.
-Finding the right diabetes alert dog is worth a little up front investigation to make sure that the dog you receive is going to fit your lifestyle and most importantly do the job.
-How old should the dog be when you get him/her ?
+Finding the right diabetes-alert dog is worth a little upfront investigation to make sure that the dog you receive is going to fit your lifestyle and most importantly do the job.
+How old should the dog be when you get them ?
 What breed of dog will you be getting?
 Who will train the dog?
 How much teaching will you be given before you take the dog home and why is it important?
 Will you get support in the long run?

-Here are a few guidelines to help you chose the right organization to work with:
+Here are a few guidelines to help you choose the right organization to work with:

 How old should the dog be when you get him/her?